status-im/wiki.status.im/docs/getting-started/code-of-conduct.md

 The Code of Conduct governs how we behave in public or in private whenever the project will be judged by our actions.
 We expect it to be honoured by everyone who represents the project officially or informally, claims affiliation with the project, or participates directly.

 We strive to:

+- **Reciprocate**
+Nothing is more important than to show appreciation for every and anyones contributions, big or small.
+We show reciprocation by saying thank-you, contributing ourselves or paying it forward.

 - **Be considerate**
 Our work will be used by other people, and we in turn will depend on the work of others.
 Any decision we take will affect users and colleagues, and we should consider them when making decisions.